NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Fell In with a Bad Crowd.md

 ---
 In your youth, you ran with a criminal element: a gang, thieves' guild, or similar organization.

-Add the [[Feats/Experienced Smuggler|Experienced Smuggler]] skill feat to your background options.
+Add the [[Experienced Smuggler|Experienced Smuggler]] skill feat to your background options.